 A vegan diet needs to be balanced and varied to ensure adequate nutrition is being consumed, and vegetables are an important part of that picture.
 Consuming legumes, whole grain, nuts, seeds, fruits and vegetables is a great base for a balanced vegan diet.

 List of Vegetables to Include on a Vegan Diet

 When selecting any foods, variety is often important.
 This holds true for vegetables in particular because each different vegetable contains different plant compounds.
 Many of these plant compounds haven’t been studied yet, but many of the ones that have been researched seem to benefit health (generally speaking).

-Different colours also indicate different nutrition content as well as different antioxidants.
-Eating a variety of differently coloured vegetables can be a helpful way to maximize nutrient intake.
+Different colors also indicate different nutrition content as well as different antioxidants.
+Eating a variety of differently colored vegetables can be a helpful way to maximize nutrient intake.